gauthma/LaTeX/README.md

 further, you can set *the whole document* in draft mode, by adding `draft` to the `documentclass` options.
-This, besides also disabling `microtype`, further disables all sorts of things, like images, cross-refereces, etc. If you use this latter option, there is no need to disable `microtype`---it is done automagically.
+This, besides also disabling `microtype`, further disables all sorts of things, like images, cross-references, etc. If you use this latter option, there is no need to disable `microtype`---it is done automagically.

 ### The xcolor package

 The *documentclass* line contains two options (`usenames` and `dvipsnames`) that belong to the *xcolor* package, but setting those options only when loading it might cause conflicts with other packages that also automagically load *xcolor* (namely *tikz*).
 Having those options given to *documentclass* avoids the possibility of any such conflict.

 ArchLinux (AL) packages
 ---

 The __endnotes__ package can be found in the AL package:
 *texlive-latexextra*.
 The Charis SIL font can be found in an AUR package, but seems not be working.
 So for now the best approach seems to be to get the font's sources from [here](http://scripts.sil.org/cms/scripts/page.php?item_id=CharisSIL_download#b3a62bff) and install them as described in the [TeX Trickery](#tex-trickery) section.

 LaTeX Trickery
 ---